CCalodney/Readme/README.md

 ## General Information
-- Our webapp allows users to buy and sell goods amongst the student body at Texas State.
+- The Ganymede marketplace addresses the challenges students face when trying to find affordable, second-hand items like textbooks, electronics, and furniture on campus.
 - It makes the buying and selling useful supplies and other goods simple and nearby, which helps promote the safety of both parties as well as fostering a sense of community.
 - We undertook this project to create something that would positively benefit our community.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->